-Forget everything that high school taught you, then, and consider this your common literary devices crash course.
+Consider this your crash course in common literary devices.
 Whether you’re studying for the AP Lit exam or looking to improve your creative writing, this article is crammed with literary devices, examples, and analysis.

 Let’s start with the basics.
 What are literary devices?

 Literary devices take writing beyond its literal meaning.
 They help guide the reader in how to read the piece.